World Mix Kickbox Federation

 Rated 5 out of 5

-President of the Federation International Head of MIXKICKBOX Style, with extensive experience in high-level sports leadership and athlete development.
-Graduate of Therapy for Sports Injuries, combining practical sports expertise with injury prevention and recovery knowledge.
-Former Firefighting Chief at Pars South Oil & Gas Field and Crisis Operations Fire Commander for the Iranian Ministry of Petroleum, with proven leadership in emergency response, fire suppression, and large-scale crisis management.
-Academically trained with a Bachelor’s Degree in Computer Engineering and a Master’s Degree in Mechanical Engineering, bringing a strong analytical, technical, and problem-solving background to both sports and operational leadership roles.
-Highly experienced in: • Sports leadership and professional coaching • Injury therapy and rehabilitation support • Emergency response & crisis management • Fire safety operations and command • Technical and engineering-based problem solving
+President of the International Federation and Head of the MIXKICKBOX Style, with extensive experience in elite-level sports leadership, federation management, and high-performance athlete development.
+Former President of the Southern Iran Martial Arts Association for four consecutive years, with a long-standing competitive and administrative background in combat sports.
+A World Champion in Free-Style Martial Arts (K-1 rules) and a highly decorated professional fighter, including: • Iranian Free-Fight Heavyweight Champion in 12 official heavyweight competitions • Eurasian Heavyweight Champion • World Champion in Traditional Weapons (Gold Medal) • World Bronze Medalist in Long Traditional Weapons • National Champion in Sanshou (Sanda) – 1996 Graduate of Therapy for Sports Injuries, combining hands-on combat sports expertise with advanced knowledge in injury prevention, rehabilitation, and athlete recovery.
+Former Firefighting Chief at Pars South Oil & Gas Field and Crisis Operations Fire Commander for the Iranian Ministry of Petroleum, demonstrating proven leadership in large-scale emergency response, fire suppression, industrial safety, and crisis management under high-risk conditions.
+Academically trained with a Bachelor’s Degree in Computer Engineering and a Master’s Degree in Mechanical Engineering, bringing strong analytical thinking, technical insight, and engineering-based problem-solving skills to both sports governance and operational leadership.
+Core Expertise: • International sports leadership & federation management • Professional coaching & elite athlete development • Injury therapy, prevention & rehabilitation support • Emergency response & crisis command operations • Fire safety, industrial risk management & firefighting leadership

 Jafar Dinarvand